mugen609/bigbox-native-res-setup/emulation_station.md

 Tip: Adjust paths and core names to match your setup.
 Create similar scripts for other systems needing custom resolutions.
 Note: check the core spelling going to /RetroArch/Cores/ directory

-### Steam
-Upon installing Steam and connecting to your account, go to:
-Steam/ Settings/ Controller => Guide Button Focuses Steam = OFF And Enable Guide Button Chord for Controller = OFF Also, it is up to you, but if you want the games to install on the emulation PC locally and be available without network, better go to Steam/ Settings/ Remote Play/ and turn it OFF.
-(Otherwise, if your main PC is connected, games might not install locally and rather use the install from the other computer and trigger the mirror screen on both machines).

 ## REWASD and LaunchBox Setup
 This section configures REWASD to standardize gamepad inputs across all emulators and LaunchBox/BigBox to unify emulators, Steam, and scripts for a seamless, gamepad-only experience.